kutaslab/mkpy/mkpy/docs/User Files.rst

        calibration pulse and event code 1 with ccode==1 is an experimental stimulus.

-* The rest of the columns in the codemap, if any, give the values of additional experimental variables to tag the matched event code with.
-These may be string labels for factor levels, numeric co-variates.
+* The rest of the columns in the codemap are user-defined tags that attach to the codes that matches the pattern.
+These may be for general information or a experimental variables factor levels, or numeric co-variates.
 There may be a few or many, though the latter multiply the storage requirements in RAM or on disk when processing time series of continuous data instead of the (typically) relatively small numbers of event codes.